Tuesdays and Thursdays 9-11:50am

 Participation.
 You are expected to actively participate in class activities, critiques, and the presentation of gestures.
 This class is meant to be a space in which you feel encouraged and supported in learning and taking creative risks.
 This means being aware and considerate of different backgrounds, perspectives, and identities.
 Please respect each other and this space we are building together.
 If there are concerns please let instructors know as soon as possible.

 Grading.
 Grading is based on the performed gestures, and on your preparation and active participation during class meetings.
-Evaluation will also consider your development and process over time based on the accumulation of the gestures.
+Gestures grades are based on preparation, commitment, design, and effect.
+Course evaluation will also consider your development and process over time based on the accumulation of the gestures.

 - Participation 25%

 - Gesture 2 15%

 - Gesture 3 15%

 - Gesture 4 documentation 15% (this has been cancelled, you will receive full credit points factored into your course grade for this portion)